 My mother’s eyes actually got better as she got older.
 That is one of those weird things that happens sometimes when you are eyes have been pretty bad over most of your life.
 My aunt, though, was used to reading a book a day.
 When her eyes gave out, she was in grief.
 My cousins got her books on tape, and a digital reader.
 Both of these helped her read.

 What is the best magnifier for reading books?
 A stand magnifier is the best magnifier for reading books.
 You do not have to hold it or wear it to use it, and it is adjustable by moving it around.
 Pager magnifiers, magnifying glasses, reading glasses and digital magnifiers each offer some level of portability, affordability, ease of use and magnification.
-Which is best will depend on your patient’s strength, where she is doing her reading, and her comfort-level with the magnifying device.
+Which is best will depend on your strength, where you are reading, and your comfort-level with the magnifying device.

 As much as I love the floor stand magnifier, reading glasses, magnifying glasses, and digital magnifiers help out too.
 It depends if you want portability, convenience, or hands-free reading magnification.
 And it depends if mom is reading prescription bottle or a book to figure which magnifier is right.